Michelob ULTRA Teams Up with NBA JAM to Bring '90s Nostalgia to Basketball Fans Everywhere for NBA All-Star 2022

 A '90s TAKEOVER IN CLEVELAND

-Michelob ULTRA will bring NBA JAM to life by taking over a local bar in Cleveland and creating 'Boom Shaka Lakas' - a retro '90s barcade where fans can hang out throughout NBA All-Star 2022.
+Michelob ULTRA will bring NBA JAM to life by taking over a local bar in Cleveland and creating 'Boom Shaka Lakas' - a retro '90s arcade bar where fans can hang out throughout NBA All-Star 2022.
 Fans who stop by can expect to catch:

 - Musical performances by Grammy-nominated artist and hip-hop icon Fat Joe and a surprise guest appearance